brown-ccv/s12y-dry-bridge-scrape/README.md

 ```

 The refresh command is designed to run on a schedule (e.g., every 15 minutes via cron or Kubernetes CronJob).
 It automatically:
-- Detects missing 15-minute intervals in the database
+- Detects missing 15-minute intervals in the raw data table
 - Scrapes only the necessary dates to fill gaps
 - Adds new data as it becomes available
-- Tracks retry attempts to avoid repeatedly scraping dates that consistently fail
+- Retries failed fetches on the next run (no retry limits)

 ### Complete ETL Pipeline